A General Hidden State Random Walk Model for Animal Movement: A General Multi-State Random Walk Model

 \subsection{Global Model Properties}

 Figure~\ref{f:fig1} summarizes the dependence structure between the hidden process, the explanatory variables and the observed bivariate process defined by (\ref{Modgene}).
 We note that, in Figure~\ref{f:fig1}, given $S_t$ and $\mathcal{F}_{t-1}^o $, $S_{t-1}$ is independent of the observed data from time $t$ to $T$ (i.e. $\lbrace \mathcal{F}_{t+s}^o \rbrace_{s \geq 0} \setminus \mathcal{F}_{t-1}^o$).
-This is used in the implementation of the filtering-smoothing algorithm presented in the Appendix A.
+This is used in the implementation of the filtering-smoothing algorithm presented in the \ref{a:A}.

 The proposed model is identifiable, in the sense that (up to label switching) different values of the parameters will result in different joint distributions for the observed data.
-This is proved using an argument similar to that presented in Aillot and Menbet (2012).
-We can also demonstrate that under the assumption that the hidden process $S_{0:T}$ is ergodic and there is only one fixed $\{(x_t,z_t)=(x_0,z_0),\ t=1,\ldots,T\}$ explanatory variable in the directional specification, then the observed data process $(y_{0:T},d_{0:T})$ is also ergodic.
+This is proved using an argument similar to that presented in \cite{ailliot2012}.
+We can also demonstrate that under the assumption that the hidden process $S_{0:T}$ is ergodic and there is only one fixed explanatory variable $\{(x_t,z_t)=(x_0,z_0),\ t=1,\ldots,T\}$ in the directional specification, then the observed data process $(y_{0:T},d_{0:T})$ is also ergodic; through this condition is sufficient, simulations suggest that it is presumanly not necessary.
 In other words, in the long run (as $T$ gets large), the process converges to a stationary distribution.
-In the case that the angular process $y_t$ is only predicted by past directions $y_{t-s}$, $s=1,\ldots,p$, then the consistency of the maximum likelihood estimators of the model parameters (up to label switching) is a simple application of Theorem 1 of Douc et al. (2004), who show the consistency of the MLE for auto-regressive processes.
+In the case that the angular process $y_t$ is only predicted by past directions $y_{t-s}$, $s=1,\ldots,t$, then the consistency of the maximum likelihood estimators of the model parameters (up to label switching) is a simple application of Theorem 1 of \cite{Rydn2004}, who show the consistency of the MLE for auto-regressive processes.